Incontinence after prostatectomy? Are you interested in speeding recovery and reducing leaks?

 • External: You apply a GelPad on your perineum (behind scrotum), and it adheres gently to your skin.
 Then get fully dressed and put the small controller in your pocket or clip it discreetly to your waistline.

-The device works by using electrical neuromuscular stimulation to stimulate the nerves and muscles of the pelvic floor.
-The controller of the study device sends out identical muscle-stimulating signals as the original Elitone device.
-The difference is that the new GelPad is configured to fit the male anatomy.
+The device works by using electrical signals to stimulate the nerves and muscles of the pelvic floor, doing pelvic floor muscle exercises for you, same as the original Elitone.
+The difference is that the new GelPad is configured to fit the male anatomy.,

 Male GelPad